iLib-js/ilib-lint/README.md

       individual rules in that rule set can still be overridden using the "rules" property above.
 Rulesets are just a short-hand to turn on many of them at once.
+    * template (string) - a template that can be used to parse the file name for the locale of that file.
 * plugins (Array of strings) - names the i18nlint plugins to use in this project.
 Once loaded, each plugin can define parsers for file types or a set of linting rules that become available to use, or both.
 The